Tyrrnien81/Intro-to-PyTorch/README.md

 ## Dataset Information

-The **FashionMNIST** dataset is a collection of grayscale images, each of size 28x28 pixels, representing 10 categories of clothing items:
+The **Fashion-MNIST** dataset is a collection of grayscale images, each of size 28x28 pixels, representing 10 categories of clothing items:

 -   T-shirt/top
 -   Trouser